 Do you deal with constant gum pain or chronic bleeding?
-At Village Periodontics and Dental Implant Center, we know that there are many different types of oral disease that may cause such symptoms, but one of the most common is periodontal disease.
+At Village Periodontics & Dental Implant Center, we know that there are many different types of oral disease that may cause such symptoms, but one of the most common is periodontal disease.

 Periodontal disease is an infection of the gum tissue that holds your teeth in place.
 In advanced stages of untreated periodontal disease, your gums become sore and bleed.
 Some patients may deal with pain when chewing or possibly tooth loss.
 Common symptoms of periodontal disease include bad breath, swollen gums, bleeding, tenderness or pain, problems chewing, loosened teeth, extremely sensitive teeth, or receding gums.